 - All the books in school are banded and appropriate for your child’s ability and interest.
 These books are changed regularly and sent home, with teachers checking reading diaries weekly to keep track of reading.

-- Phase 4 are currently piloting a reading achievement scheme called ‘Ticket to Read’, which will be rolled into year groups in Sept 2020.
+- Phase 4 are currently piloting a reading achievement scheme called ‘Ticket to Read’, which will be rolled into year groups in Autumn 2020.

 - The books the children have access to in school cover a range of fiction, non-fiction and poetry, as well as a variety of interests to broaden children’s experiences and Literary understanding.

 - In school we promote reading for pleasure, so every class has opportunities across the curriculum to share books and share reading with other children across the school.

 - We are pleased to have a newly refurbished library for September 2020.

 Reading at home is the best way to improve reading achievement while spending quality time with your child!
 You could share their school library book, read them a story you choose together, get a book from the local library or even read an e-book together. http://www.oxfordowl.co.uk is a brilliant free resource full of high quality e-books, all you need is an email address to sign up, and there are lots of excellent stories to share with your child.

 Your local library is http://www.coventry.gov.uk/directory_record/19959/foleshill_library.
 It is free to sign up and children can take up to ten books out at a time.
 Children in every year group need to read for a short time every day.
 They should also be reading to an adult on a regular basis.

 Our expectations for reading at home: